 - B.A., summa cum laude, Boston College

-In 2014, Josh prevailed in a jury trial in the Massachusetts Superior Court representing one of the region’s largest utility providers in a lawsuit for damages arising out of catastrophic damage caused to an electric transmission line during environmental testing on a construction site.
-The jury awarded substantial damages to Josh’s client after a multi-day trial involving complex environmental and regulatory issues.
+Josh prevailed in a jury trial in the Massachusetts Superior Court representing one of the region’s largest utility providers in a lawsuit for damages arising out of catastrophic damage caused to an electric transmission line during environmental testing on a construction site.
+The jury awarded substantial damages to the firm’s client after a multi-day trial involving complex environmental and regulatory issues.

 The Town of Sudbury tried to use the “prior public use” doctrine to block a deal between NSTAR Electric Co.
 (Eversource Energy), Massachusetts Department of Conservation and Recreation, and the MBTA to develop an unused rail corridor with subsurface electric transmission lines and an aboveground finished ‘rail trail’ (an extension of the Mass Central Rail Trail).
 Had the Town of Sudbury prevailed in its claim that the prior public use doctrine could be used to block public-private partnerships for the development and repurposing of publicly owned property, it would have had a major impact on the ability of any developer in the Commonwealth to acquire property or even property rights (like an easement) from municipalities or state agencies.
 Municipalities and state agencies would have been hamstrung in their ability to sell unused public property and buildings or develop those properties for things like affordable housing.
 The Supreme Judicial Court agreed with the arguments made by Bowditch on behalf of Eversource and ruled that the doctrine could not be used to block the deal between the two companies.